srideviaishwariya/rainier/capstone/README.md

 - control wild fires california northern part state troubling
     - Setiment - [{'label': 'NEGATIVE', 'score': 0.9941936135292053}]

-Given its a disaster tweet dataset most of the tweets were with the negative sentiment
+Given its a disaster tweet dataset most of the tweets were with the negative sentiment.
+A KNN classification to determine if the sentiment and the score are a good indicator of the prediction for disaster yields an accuracy score of 56% which makes sentiment a poor indicator of an incident in this dataset.

 ## 4. Create an Embed for the Text
 Machine Learning models take numerical values as input.
 Converting the string to a numerical vector is the first step in training a Model.
 For this purpose I explored the following tools,